Inflection point instability in Hartmann channel flow with variable electric conductivity: Linear stability analysis

-Another type of instability appears only in flows at $\varkappa>0$ and is associated with development of inflection points of the base velocity profile.
-The unstable modes of this \textit{Inflection Point Instability (IPI)} are asymmetrical, have peak amplitude in the vicinity of the inflection points and have the form of spanwise-oriented rolls resembling the classical Orr modes (see figures \ref{fig:eigenmodes}c,d).
-The instability is long-wave ($\alpha_{cr}<3$) in the entire explored range of $\varkappa$.
+Another type of instability appears only in flows at $\varkappa>0$ and, as we argue below, is likely to be associated with the development of inflection points in the base velocity profile.
+The unstable modes of this \textit{Inflection Point Instability (IPI)} are asymmetric and take the form of large spanwise-oriented rolls (see figures \ref{fig:eigenmodes_k07}).
+The instability is long-wave ($\alpha_{cr}<3$) across the entire explored range of $\varkappa$.

+The connection between the instability and the inflection points cannot be rigorously proven, as the classical inflection point instability is defined for inviscid flows without the MHD effect.\cite{Drazin2004} However, strong evidence suggesting such an association can be provided.
+One argument lies in the localization of the unstable eigenmodes near the inflection points.
+As shown in figure \ref{fig:eigenmodes_k07}, the streamwise velocity eigenmode—related to the Orr–Sommerfeld eigenmode $\hat{w}$ via $\hat{u}_x = \mathrm{i}\hat{w}/\alpha$—has its maximum $\mathrm{Re}[\hat{u}_x]$ very close to the inflection point (see figure \ref{fig:eigenmodes_k07}b).
+Furthermore, as demonstrated in figures \ref{fig:eigenmodes_k07}d,e, both the streamwise velocity perturbations $u_x$ and the total energy of the two-dimensional perturbations $E_{2D} = u_x^2 + u_z^2$ are localized in the vicinity of the inflection point.
+Interestingly, the maximum of $\mathrm{Im}[\hat{u}_x]$ coincides with the peak of the base velocity profile.

+A second argument is based on the behavior of the phase velocity, $c = \gamma/\alpha$ (see figure \ref{fig:phase_vel}).
+The calculations are presented for the critical values ${\Rey_{cr}, \alpha_{cr}}$.
+It can be seen that the real part of the phase velocity for the IPI correlates closely with the value of the base velocity profile at the inflection point.
+This observation is consistent with a scenario in which the instability develops around the inflection point, with the growing perturbations being advected by the mean flow.

+Yet another argument supporting the similarity between the IPI mechanism and the inviscid mechanism of the classical inflection point instability is presented in figure \ref{fig:gamma_infl}a.
+As shown, the growth rate of the IPI has an inviscid limit.
+It approaches a limiting value as the Reynolds number increases, with this value nearly attained at $\Rey \approx 50 \Rey_{cr}$.
+This observation also allows us to calculate the limiting growth rates, $\gamma_i^{\infty}$, corresponding to the inviscid IPI mechanism for various values of $\Ha$ and $\varkappa$ (see figure \ref{fig:gamma_infl}b).

+The described properties of the obtained solutions lead us to conclude that this type of instability is indeed related to the presence of an inflection point near the maximum velocity.
+However, we note that no unstable modes associated with the second inflection point near the upper wall (where the base flow velocity is lower) were found.